martynakr/events-calendar/README.md

 -   **16th June 2024** - updated the project to fetch label data from the backend

--   **18th June 2024** - added logout button to nav, updated the Button component to take in extra class names as props
+-   **18th June 2024** - added logout button to nav, updated the Button component to take in extra class names as props, create a HomePageLayout component to reuse for both `/login` and `/register` routes

 ## Known issues